 A continued study of watercolor techniques as described in ARTT 215, presenting the opportunity for greater individual experimentation and expression.
 PREREQUISITE(S): ARTT 215 or consent of department.
-Course may be repeated for audit without limit.
 Two hours lecture, four hours studio each week.
 Formerly AR 206.
-3 semester hours

 ARTT 220 Ceramics II